skywind3000/vim-quickui/README.md

 # What Is It ?

 There are many keymaps defined in my `.vimrc`.
-Getting tired from checking `.vimrc` time to time when I forget some, based on latest `+popup` feature (vim 8.2), I created this `vim-quickui` plugin to introduce some basic ui components to enrich vim's interactive experience:
+Getting tired from checking `.vimrc` time to time when I forget some, based on the latest `+popup` feature (vim 8.2), I created this `vim-quickui` plugin to introduce some basic UI components to enrich vim's interactive experience:

 - Well designed and carefully colored Borland/Turbo C++ flavor ui system combined with vim's productivity.
 - Can be accessed by keyboard only while mouse is also supported.